Ahmed-Labs/Ahmed-Labs/README.md

 📚 I'm an undergraduate computer engineering student at the University of Toronto

-🌱 Currently learning: Go, Verilog

-🌟 Main languages: Python, JavaScript/Typescript, C++
+🌟 Main languages: Python, Go, C++, JavaScript/Typescript